me3zaAKAgoat/42cursus/README.md

 - [Reminders](https://github.com/me3zaAKAgoat/42cursus#reminders)

 ## **Memory**
-- the memory is a piece of hardware that stores data in slots of 1 byte, each slot has it's own address, conventionally represented in hexadecimal and makes it available for the CPU operations on demand.
+- the RAM is a piece of hardware that stores data for it's uptime, the data is stored in slots of 1 byte and each slot has it's own address.
-- the 0x in addresses is but a prefix that indicates the base that represents the slot.
+- Addresses are conventionally represented in hexadecimal, the 0x in addresses is but a prefix that indicates the base that represents the slot.
+- The RAM makes data available for the CPU operations on demand.
-- Pages are 4k bytes chunks.
+- the OS partitions the RAM into Pages, these Pages are chunks of 4k Bytes.
 - A program is either allowed to acess an entire page or none of it.
-- A CPU cache is a little bit of memory that the CPU uses so it dosen't have to keep asking the RAM
+- A CPU cache is a small part of memory within the CPU that it uses so it dosen't have to keep asking the RAM for everything.
-  - when the CPU wants to read from a certain address, it checks if it's in the cache first
+  - when the CPU wants to read from a certain address, it checks if it's in the cache first.
-  - the cache stores in chunks of 64 bytes called cache lines.
+  - the cache stores in chunks of 64 bytes called *cache lines*.
-- the relevant memory is usually virtual memory, meaning that the addresses read are not actual RAM addresses.
+- the memory we interact with as programmers is usually virtual memory, meaning that the addresses read are not actual RAM addresses.

 ## **Different Types Of Errors**